All you need to know about Short Stories

 If it’s not brilliant than I don’t know what is.

 Just one sentence and you already have this space for imagination.
 Theatre — is it a metaphor for some special place — this was my first wonder.
 And Heaven?
 Very well organized?
 Well, I just knew, from the very first sentence that I wanted to know more.
-I wanted to read this story and I absolutely loved it.
+I wanted to read this story at once and I absolutely loved it.

-Another trick to used when writing your short story is to begin in the middle of the action.
+Another trick to use when writing your short story is to begin in the middle of the action.
 Usually, it means starting as close to the end as possible.
 What is the biggest event, the most emotional scene in your story?
 You might consider to start right there and get your reader right on the hot spot.

 Now, when you’ve established your opening hook, it’s time to actually write the story.